-Quick and easy vegan mock tuna salad (aka the chickpea of the sea!) is a healthy and yummy main for a sandwich or salad!
-Egg free, dairy free, gluten free, and more.
+Quick and easy vegan mock tuna salad (aka the chickpea of the sea!) is a yummy main for a sandwich or salad!

-This vegan chickpea of the sea is a healthy, protein-packed salad recipe ready in less than 20 minutes!
-With the healthy chickpeas, creamy dressing, and how quick and easy it is to make, this is one recipe that will become a weekly go-to lunch recipe!
+This vegan chickpea of the sea is ready in less than 20 minutes!
+With the canned chickpeas, creamy dressing, and how quick and easy it is to make, this is one recipe that will become a weekly go-to lunch recipe!
 Great for meal prep, picnics, BBQs, and so much more.

 My favorite way to enjoy this sandwich is in between two slices of hearty bread, but this is also delicious as a filling in lettuce wraps, on top of a salad, or as a dip for crackers.